Friday, August 29, 2025

-Through both live performance and studio recording examples, he illustrates that modern iOS apps deliver a comprehensive set of professional tools - from flexible signal routing to meticulous effects adjustment.
+Using both live jams and studio sessions, he shows how today's iOS apps offer a surprisingly full-featured toolbox - from flexible signal routing to fine-tuning effects with precision.

 Here's an ambient Mellotron improv in AUM using the following apps: Stellarvox, VintageRack and Classic FX.
 The main Mellotron sound is the classic Mk2 3 Violins but I also use sounds from the M400 such as cello, choirs, flute, oboe and saxophones.